 Subtle differences in teen therapy...

 Counseling sessions with teenagers are a bit more casual than with adults.
-We like to encourage teens to bring snacks or other minimally distracting items to keep their hands busy (e.g. crocheting materials, sketch pads) to their counseling sessions if they are feeling hesitant to therapy.
-For teenagers in particular, it can feel quite uncomfortable to sit face-to-face with an adult for 50 minutes to discuss their emotions!
+We like to encourage teens to bring snacks or other items to keep their hands busy (e.g. crocheting materials, sketch pads, fidgets, etc.) to their counseling sessions if they are feeling hesitant to or nervous about therapy.
+For teenagers in particular, it can feel quite uncomfortable to sit face-to-face with an adult for an hour to discuss their emotions!
 Though it may sound counterintuitive, having something to focus their eyes on can actually help teens open up with their words more.
 If, however, a teen feels comfortable with traditional talk therapy, it's entirely fine not bringing anything additional to session.
 Another option is to do walk & talk therapy with teens around the Old Fair Oaks area.